Canadian Western Bank (TSE:CWB) Price Target Raised to C$33.00

-Canadian Western Bank (TSE:CWB – Free Report) had its price objective lifted by TD Securities from C$32.00 to C$33.00 in a report issued on Tuesday morning, BayStreet.CA reports.
-The firm currently has a buy rating on the stock.
+Canadian Western Bank (TSE:CWB – Free Report) had its price target raised by National Bankshares from C$28.00 to C$33.00 in a report published on Tuesday, BayStreet.CA reports.
+The firm currently has an outperform rating on the stock.

-A number of other research firms also recently commented on CWB.
-National Bankshares increased their target price on Canadian Western Bank from C$28.00 to C$33.00 and gave the company an outperform rating in a research report on Tuesday.
-Barclays upped their price objective on Canadian Western Bank from C$29.00 to C$31.00 and gave the company an overweight rating in a research report on Tuesday.
-Desjardins boosted their target price on Canadian Western Bank from C$29.00 to C$34.00 and gave the company a buy rating in a research report on Tuesday.
-Scotiabank lowered their price target on Canadian Western Bank from C$28.00 to C$27.00 in a research report on Monday, May 29th.
-Finally, Cormark boosted their price objective on shares of Canadian Western Bank from C$28.00 to C$33.00 and gave the company a buy rating in a research report on Tuesday.
-Four investment analysts have rated the stock with a hold rating and seven have given a buy rating to the stock.
-According to data from MarketBeat, Canadian Western Bank has a consensus rating of Moderate Buy and an average price target of C$31.75.
+Several other equities research analysts have also commented on CWB.
+CIBC lowered their price target on shares of Canadian Western Bank from C$27.00 to C$26.00 and set a neutral rating on the stock in a report on Tuesday, August 22nd.
+CSFB lowered their target price on Canadian Western Bank from C$26.00 to C$25.00 in a research note on Monday, May 29th.
+Scotiabank reduced their price target on Canadian Western Bank from C$28.00 to C$27.00 in a research report on Monday, May 29th.
+Raymond James cut their target price on shares of Canadian Western Bank from C$34.00 to C$30.00 and set an outperform rating for the company in a report on Monday, May 29th.
+Finally, Barclays increased their price target on shares of Canadian Western Bank from C$29.00 to C$31.00 and gave the stock an overweight rating in a report on Tuesday.
+Four equities research analysts have rated the stock with a hold rating and seven have issued a buy rating to the stock.
+Based on data from MarketBeat.com, Canadian Western Bank currently has a consensus rating of Moderate Buy and an average price target of C$31.75.

 View Our Latest Analysis on Canadian Western Bank